Podcast: Play in new window | Embed

 There is a difference between toxic and abusive relationships, and oftentimes that line is clearly drawn.
 However, when it comes to healthy vs. toxic, noticing and navigating these types of connections is often difficult, as they are more challenging to recognize.
 In this week’s VulnerABILITY Podcast, host Marisa Donnelly and guest Abe Lopez dive into difficult relationships, specifically tackling the topic of ‘should you stay or leave.’

-The biggest takeaway?
-There is a difference between showing up for someone and being there through thick and thin, and letting yourself be trampled by toxic behavior.
+There is a difference between being there for someone through it all, and letting yourself be trampled by toxic behavior.